• Skip to primary navigation

 Many times, I chose not to add any sugar and they are so perfect as you may top them with whatever sweet topping you like.
 See below a list of possible toppings.

-They might sound savoury at first, but they are not.
-The sweetness from the apple, carrot and cinnamon makes them perfectly sweet for me.
+They might sound savory at first, but they are not.
+The sweetness from the apple, carrot, and cinnamon makes them perfectly sweet for me.

 If you are looking for a butternut squash breakfast recipe, this is exactly what you are looking for.
 The perfect breakfast or brunch punch.
-Soo good!
+So good!

 My dear friend Urara who has had them is waiting for this recipe to be published so she can make these carrot cake pancakes (as I also like to call them) - she absolutely loved them.

-This was inspired by my ricotta pancakes recipe and these simple everyday pancakes.
+This was inspired by my ricotta pancakes recipe and these simple everyday pancakes or these Mango Pancakes (Hong Kong style)

 Jump to: